All Episodes

 We're not doing it.

-Federal judge came along and said it's unconstitutional.
+Federal judge came along, said it's unconstitutional.

-Some of the voters have, the out-of-control spending, and somebody somewhere along the line from the federal government or the state governments come along and say, no, that votes illegal, or that votes unconstitutional.
+The voters of California have tried over the years to rein in, some of the voters have, out-of-control spending, and somebody somewhere along the line from the federal government or the state government has come along and said, no, that vote's illegal or that vote's unconstitutional.

-So California voters exercise their power, and that's the problem.
+So California voters exercise their power and that's the problem.

 You can't let people be free.